 The MVAstro 1 block course on Astronomical Techniques taught by Eva Grebel is offered via Zoom.
 Please send an email to her if you want to participate.

 Concerning the IMPRS seminars we are discussing solutions.
-The IMPRS seminar of the 14th generation, taken place in Trifels, has been cancelled.
-We will inform you about a new date asap.
+The IMPRS seminar of the 14th generation, taken place in Trifels, has been cancelled to November 2020 and will be held ONLINE.

 Update April 2, 2020: PhD examina: two options will be offered, in brief: